patelherin1/R.2/README.md

                       <span class="say">My little panda 🐼</span><br>
                       <span class="say">My Best Friend Forever💖</span><br>
                       <span class="say">UR MY CLOSEST EVER🫶</span><br>
-                      <span class="say">You're my blessing from the universe, my proof that miracles do happen.
-I'll always be grateful for the day I found you, and even more grateful that you stayed.Today is all about celebrating you, the beautiful soul that makes every day so much brighter.
-Have the most amazing birthday-you deserve nothing less!</span><br>
+                      <span class="say">You're my blessing from the universe,
+                        my proof that miracles do happen.
+                        I'll always be grateful for the day I found you, and even more grateful that you stayed.
+                        Today is all about celebrating you,
+                        the beautiful soul that makes every day so much brighter.
+Have the most
+                        amazing birthday-you deserve nothing less!</span><br>
                       <span class="say"><span class="space"></span></span> </font>
                           <br />
                           <br />